 How Missouri Auto Insurance Laws Work

 The Missouri Uninsured Motorist Statute makes it compulsory for all drivers to have motor vehicle liability insurance.
-Drivers are also mandated to carry proof of their auto insurance while they drive.
+Drivers must also carry proof of their auto insurance while driving.

 This law has helped to create a system where most drivers are reasonably confident that the at-fault driver’s insurance company will cover them if they ever get into a car accident due to another driver’s fault.